natecook/jennajuby/site/content/post/mykonos-greece.md

 **Things To Do**

 * Explore downtown Mykonos, have a drink overlooking Little Venice on the water, window shop (and really shop), and eat all the gelato and crepes you can!
-It's such a cute area filled with alleyways that are overflowing with flowers and pops of color everywhere.
+It's such a cute area filled with alleyways that are overflowing with flowers and pops of color.
 It’s quintessential Greece and you can’t not love it!
 * Spend the day at a beach club!
 A club can range from blaring music and people doing coke to like...lounging in really plush beach chairs while children run around you making sandcastles.
 We did a little mix of both (sans the coke, lol).
 One day we rented lounge chairs at Lia Beach, which was really relaxing and pretty affordable.
-The lounge chairs were comfy, the water was beautiful, and there was great beachside food and drinks.
+The lounge chairs were comfy, the water was beautiful, and there was great beachside service.
 On the flip side, we also went to Scorpios for the day.
 This beach club was absolutely over the top and amazing.
 Everyone there looked like an instagram model, the food was mind-blowingly good, and the resort itself was so unique and beautiful.
 At one point Lauren and I ordered this giant warm chocolate chip cookie that came in a rod iron skillet and we sat there eating it while looking at the ocean...does life get any better?
 * Spend an afternoon at Spilia.
 This restaurant/hotel/club is stunning, you will never want to leave.
-We had a late lunch there full of fresh fish and white wine, looking right out to the ocean as the biggest yacht’s you’ve ever seen floated around.
+We had a late lunch there full of fresh fish and white wine, looking right out to the ocean.
 I can’t figure out if the food or the view was better!
 After lunch we noticed that some people were swimming in the cove nearby so we explored and saw they were cliff jumping into the water.
 The whole thing was so scenic and surreal that I felt like it could have been a scene out of Sisterhood Of The Traveling Pants.
 Imagine...Blake Lively happens upon this beautiful cove and to impress whatever hot boy was around, she throws her tanned body off the highest point and soars into the water like some beautiful exotic fish.
 I, however, was too afraid to go full on Blake in this scenario, but there are a couple photos below of Nate doing his best Blake.
 ALL THAT TO SAY, you should really do all of this because it was super fun. ^^^^^
 * Spend the day at wherever you're staying...because most likely it was really expensive and you gotta get all you can outta that baby!
 We rented a house with a pool and a great outdoor area where we spent most of our time.
 We played cards for hours, floated around the pool, and drank a lot of delicious wine.
 Mykonos is all about relaxation and consumption, baby.
 Lounge and eat and tan to your heart's desire!